+A lot of kids will use Snapchat because it’s impermanent, right?
+But even what you post in Snapchat can come back to haunt you.
 Just don’t share too much information.
 Period.
 End of story.
-It’s important for parents to help their kids understand that what they’re putting online is public, permanent, searchable, exploitable, computable, shareable—and it’s all for sale.
-A lot of kids will use Snapchat because it’s impermanent, right?
-But even what you post in Snapchat can come back to haunt you.
 We actually teach a program for high school students on leveraging social media, where they can learn how to use these platforms to their benefit.

 What can parents do to help their kids thrive online?

 A lot of parents believe that they can just use hardware and software to help protect their kids.
 Wrong—parents need to be digital sheepdogs.
 We believe it’s a three-step process: participation, communication and oversight.
 Parental participation is important because the studies tell us that when parents interact with their kids online, those kids are less likely to get involved in risky behaviour.